-The Oracle Home user for the Oracle Grid Infrastructure installation can be either the Windows built-in account (LocalSystem) or an existing user.
 If you specify an existing user as the Oracle Home user, then the Windows User Account you specify must be a domain user or Group Managed Service Account (gMSA) user.
 When you use an Oracle Home User, a secure wallet in Oracle Cluster Registry (created automatically) stores the Oracle Home User name and password information.
 If you decide not to create an Oracle Home user, then the Windows built-in account is used as Oracle Home User.

-You cannot change the Oracle Home User after the installation is complete.
+- Oracle recommends not to use the Windows built-in account (LocalSystem) as the Oracle Home user for Grid Infrastructure Management Repository configuration, as this account is less secure. - You cannot change the Oracle Home User after the installation is complete.
 If you must change the Oracle Home User, then you must reinstall the Oracle Grid Infrastructure software.

-For Oracle Grid Infrastructure 12c release 12.1.0.1, if you choose the Oracle Grid Infrastructure Management Repository option during installation, then use of an Oracle Home user is mandatory.
-Similarly, if you perform a software-only installation of Oracle Grid Infrastructure, then you must choose a Windows Domain User account to configure the Oracle Grid Infrastructure Management Repository after installation.
+If you perform a software-only installation of Oracle Grid Infrastructure, then Oracle recommends that you choose a Windows Domain User account to configure the Oracle Grid Infrastructure Management Repository after installation.